browningjp/parcels/README.md

 ### Adding deliveries

 Search for people by surname using the search box.
-Once you have found them, click "Add Parcel" or "Add Letter" as appropriate.
+Once you have found them, click `Add Parcel` or `Add Letter` as appropriate.
 Their name will appear in the Deliveries list on the right hand side of the page.
 You can adjust the number of parcels/letters as you like.

 ### Configuring email settings